lambdatoast/quixotic/README.md

 ## Getting Quixotic

-If you're using Composer (which you should), you can get it by having this in your composer.json:
+If you're using Composer (which you should), you can get it by having something like this in your composer.json:

     {